Eligibility and Selection Criteria

 - Three letters of recommendation from those who have observed academic and clinical performance

 - Dean's letter

 - Work experience (medical and non-medical)

-The MAHEC Division of OB/GYN offers many of the same benefits found at other hospitals and medical centers.
+The MAHEC Department of Obstetrics and Gynecology offers many of the same benefits found at other hospitals and medical centers.